By Tess Wisher

 Special to The PREVIEW

-This year, we have tickets available at $125 which includes a buffet dinner, a complimentary wine glass, a fabulous show and open dancing to Lisa Saunders DJ entertainment.
-Ticket sales will open to the public at 9 a.m. on May 10.
-Watch our website and Facebook page for specific instructions on ticket purchase.
+This year, we have tickets available for $125, which includes a buffet dinner, a complimentary wine glass, a fabulous show and open dancing.
+Ticket purchase instructions are available at http://growingseeds.org/dancing-with-the-pagosa-stars-2/.